axd6044-sketch/Bioinformatics-course-projects/Week05/README.md

 # Week 05 Assignment :

 This assignment follows the workflow for analyzing the Zika virus MR766 strain used in  Tang et al.Cell Stem Cell (2016).
-We explore genome download, annotation, sequencing data retrieval,  basic statistics, and quality control.
-Zika virus, MR766 strain, from the Cell Stem Cell 2016 paper (Tang et al. Cell Stem Cell 2016).
+I explore genome download, annotation, sequencing data retrieval, basic statistics, and quality control.

 ## Identify the BioProject and SRR accession numbers for the sequencing data associated with the publication.
 ### Bioproject - PRJNA313294